-- 4. Sheds may be placed no closer than 5 feet from a side or rear property line.
-Greater distance may be required in specific zoning districts. - 5.
-No more than one tool shed per lot shall be permitted. - P. Satellite Dish and Television Antennae.
+- b.
+Sheds accessory to a townhouse dwelling or a semi-detached dwelling shall have a maximum building coverage of 80 sf., and shall be located no closer than 5 feet from a side or rear property line. - c.
+No shed shall exceed 12 feet in height. - d.
+No shed shall be located in a front yard. - e.
+No more than one tool shed per lot shall be permitted. - Q. Satellite Dish and Television Antennae.
 Satellite dish and television antennae in single and two-family districts shall conform to the following requirements: - 1.
 To the greatest extent feasible, consistent with the unimpeded reception of broadcasts, antennae are to be located in a rear yard or the rear slope of a roof. - 2.
 An antenna that is in excess of one meter (39.37 inches) but no larger than two meters (78.74 inches) in diameter shall conform to the setback requirements for accessory uses and structures in the zoning district in which it is located. - 3.
 An antenna that is in excess of two meters (78.74 inches) shall conform to the rear yard setback requirements for accessory uses and structures in the zoning district in which it is located. - 4.
-The Administrative Officer shall have the power to waive the enforcement of this subsection upon certification from a qualified installer that conformance with these requirements will materially limit the reception of broadcasts from communications satellites. - Q. Yard and Garage Sales.
+The Administrative Officer shall have the power to waive the enforcement of this subsection upon certification from a qualified installer that conformance with these requirements will materially limit the reception of broadcasts from communications satellites. - R. Yard and Garage Sales.
 [Ord.
 1585-99, 9/7/1999] Yard and garage sales shall be permitted in any residential district for a period not to exceed three days.
 Such sales shall not exceed two in any one calendar year.
-See §428.M.3 for regulations governing signs for yard and garage sales.
+See §429.M.3 for regulations governing signs for yard and garage sales.

-§ 429 Conditional Use Criteria.
+§ 430 Conditional Use Criteria.